 How Are Keshis Formed?

 In China some pearl farmers attempt to create a second harvest of pearls.
-Second harvests are common in saltwater productions.
+Second harvests are common in saltwater productions as well.
 But, in freshwater Chinese harvests, it is more difficult because many of the mollusks die when the first pearls are harvested.
 But, let’s say, the mollusk survives and farmers want to nucleate the mollusk a second time.

 One mollusks has multiple pearl sacs and the Chinese farmers have many pearl producing options.
 Farmers may renucleate the mollusk with a coin shape bead, therefore making a coin pearl.
 These, again, may resemble the flat look of keshis but they have a bead nucleus.

 This is also where the matchstick pearls come from, and even the flat pearls.
-Again, not keshis because they have a nucleus.
+Again, not keshis.

-And although true keshis are not always abundant, they are a gorgeous pearl to add to your collection!
+Although keshis are not always abundant in the marketplace, they are a gorgeous pearl to add to your collection!
 Shop The Pearl Girls Keshi Pearls!